ayush-kumawat/Task2/README.md

 # Task2
-1. Create container image that’s has Jenkins installed  using dockerfile
+1. Create container image thatâ€™s has Jenkins installed  using dockerfile

 2. When we launch this image, it should automatically starts Jenkins service in the container.